 Often, IT Administrators are also referred to as system administrators, network admins, system managers, or sys admins.
 The terms are sometimes used interchangeably.
 In bigger companies, the admin’s role can be subdivided into:

 Generally, IT Administrators are familiar with all major operating systems, server variations, authentication and security methods, and know how to troubleshoot hardware problems.
 They can read network protocols and backup company data.
 In short, they are responsible for a trouble-free collaboration between the network servers and desktops (clients) in the company.
 Only if an overall reliable operation of computer systems is guaranteed, can the frontend Service Desk provide proper Remote Support to customers.

 IT Admins are also responsible for rolling out Remote Desktop Software in a business, whereas the Service Desk usually just works with the already implemented tool.
 With a superior Remote Desktop Solution, Administrators can:

-These security aspects are particularly important when we think of how virtual threads affect businesses not only from outside but also from inside their own walls.
-A secure Remote Desktop Tool helps companies and organizations to live Zero Trust principles as it enables IT Administrators to manage access and security from one central place.
+These security aspects are particularly important when we think of how virtual threats affect businesses not only from the outside but also from inside their own walls.
+A secure Remote Desktop Tool helps companies and organizations to implement Zero Trust principles as it enables IT Administrators to manage access and security from one central place.